FMC has staff and Youth Voice writers across the country. And, we are hiring for two new positions.

 Prior to her career as a journalist, Sara earned a degree in culinary arts from Le Cordon Bleu and spends much of her free time playing with food.
 She also enjoys reading, gardening, and hiking with her 12-year-old mutt, Boo Radley.

-Bryan Curiel is Business Development Manager for Fostering Media Connections.
-Bryan oversees strategic business partnerships through sponsorships and subscriptions with FMC’s publications.
-Bryan aims to provide these valuable resources to the many foster, kinship, and adoptive communities in all regions of the country and beyond.
+Simone Maxwell-Wilson is Business Development Manager for Fostering Media Connections.
+Simone oversees strategic business partnerships through sponsorships and subscriptions with FMC’s publications.
+Simone aims to provide these valuable resources to the many foster, kinship, and adoptive communities in all regions of the country and beyond.